EricKim27/ytm-dl/README.md

 # How to use

-First, set your destination directory and your playlist URL by making a file called settings.conf in the code directory and then type in:
+First, set your destination directory and your playlist URL by making a file called settings.conf in the code directory and then typing in:

 ```
 TARGET <your target directory>